BBML/Collab/README.md

   organized, run this code to get geometry and TMD values.
 Geometry outputs are needed to run bend_bose_excelgeom_fc.

+# 1b.
+CT_geom_NO_PHANTOM_fc
+- CT (processing code for uCT ROI image outputs)
+- geom (calculates geometric properties)
+- NO_PHANTOM (for use with data for which no phantom was scanned)
+- fc (for collaborator use)

+  Function: This program does everything CT_geom does, except it does not calculate TMD since it does not take phantom value inputs.

+  Use: After CT outputs have been rotated and ROIs have been batch-processed and organized, run this code to get geometry values.
+Geometry outputs are needed to run bend_bose_excelgeom_fc.

 # 2. bend_bose_excelgeom_fc
 - bend (for processing 3/4 pt bending test outputs)
 - bose (from tests performed on the BOSE system)